 School of Ultrasound Mission

-The mission of the school is to provide graduates with a complete educational experience towards becoming a cardiac or vascular professional sonographer.
+The mission of the school is to provide graduates with a complete educational experience towards becoming a cardiac or vascular & general professional sonographer.
 The program provides each student opportunities to learn and develop communications skills, critical thinking and technical skills which adapt to changing technologies in sonography, professional development, interpersonal skills.
 The school enhances academic integrity and acceptable professional behavior with skills necessary to perform in the healthcare environment as a Registered Cardiac Sonographer (RCS) or Registered Vascular Sonographer (RVS).